robfletcher/strikt/site/src/jbake/content/user-guide/assertion-styles.md

 Produces the output:

 ```
-Expect that "fnord" (2 failures)
+▼ Expect that "fnord":
+  ✓ is an instance of java.lang.String
-    has length 1 : found 5
+  ✗ has length 1 : found 5
-    is upper case
+  ✗ is upper case
 ```

 All assertions are applied and since two fail there are two errors logged.